JakeAdkisson/Resume/__README.txt

 	-) Countdown to next full moon?

 	-) Uptime for seconds lived?
-(Would be pretty morbid if an unexpected death tho lol)

 	-) Uptime for seconds the Queen has lived?

 	-) Uptime since Henry Ford has beend dead?
-(Or Walt Disney)
+(Or Walt Disney, ...)

 -) Add another JS game